theouscidda6/theouscidda6.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am at ICML in Honolulu, Hawaï, presenting our paper [The Monge Gap: A Regularizer to Learn All Transport Maps](https://proceedings.mlr.press/v202/uscidda23a/uscidda23a.pdf).
+I am at ICML in Honolulu, Hawaii, presenting our paper [The Monge Gap: A Regularizer to Learn All Transport Maps](https://proceedings.mlr.press/v202/uscidda23a/uscidda23a.pdf).
 See you at poster 333 togheter with [Marco Cuturi](https://marcocuturi.net/)!